 These discounts bring the cost of Modalert down as low as $1.12 USD per tablet of Modalert.

 How Much Modalert Should I Take?

-The recommended dose for Modalert is 200mg, though some prefer to cut the tablets in half and take 100 mg doses (better for sensitive individuals or long-term use).
-Other people choose to double down and take 400 mg doses (suited for larger people, or single doses at a time).
+The recommended dose for Modalert is 200 mg, though some prefer to cut the tablets in half and take 100 mg doses (better for sensitive individuals or long-term use).
+Other people choose to double down and take 400 mg doses (suited for larger people, or single doses every now and then).

 Although Modalert is considered safe, it’s recommended that users follow the directions on the packaging to avoid overdose.

 Does Modalert Have Side Effects?